FREQUENTLY ASKED QUESTIONS

 Our goal is to provide a friendly classroom setting for the purpose of interaction, engagement, and collaboration.
 We do this in Moodle.com, our virtual classroom.
-Moodle can be accessed by both by computers and smart devices (tablet or smartphone).
+Moodle can be accessed both by computers and smart devices (tablet or smartphone).
 All students are required to have a microphone, webcam, and headphones to participate in the course.
+Webcams are required to be on during class for safety reasons.
 Fortunately, webcams are a standard feature on all laptops and smart devices.
 We recommend that students be on a computer or laptop during the video call, but this is not required.

 WHAT IS YOUR GRADING POLICY?